Aaron Bastani

-Aaron John Bastani (born February 1984) is a British political commentator, journalist and author.
+Aaron John Bastani (born 25 February 1984) is a British political commentator, journalist and author.
 He co-founded the left-wing media organisation Novara Media in 2011 and regularly hosts and contributes to its Novara Live live news show on YouTube.
 Bastani popularised the term "Fully Automated Luxury Communism", which describes a post-capitalist society in which automation greatly reduces the amount of labour humans need to do.
 He authored the book Fully Automated Luxury Communism on the subject in 2019.
-He ideologically identifies as a socialist.
+He describes his political views as socialist.